jeebuscrossaint/nixos-c-cpp-clangd-guide/README.md

 - `flake.nix`: Provides clang, clangd, and gcc in isolated environment
 - `.envrc`: Auto-loads the nix environment when you enter the directory
-- `.clangd`: Tells clangd where to find standard library headers
+- `.clangd`: Tells clangd where to find ALL standard library headers in the correct search order
 - VSCode settings: Disables conflicting C++ extension and configures clangd

-The key insight: clangd needs explicit paths to gcc's standard library headers because NixOS doesn't use standard system paths like `/usr/include`.
+The key insight: clangd needs the EXACT same include paths in the SAME order that `clang++` uses.
+NixOS doesn't use standard system paths like `/usr/include`, so you must explicitly provide all 5 paths: compiler-rt, C++ headers, platform-specific C++ headers, clang resources, and glibc.